About Korcula Town

 As well as trying local food and drink specialities at one of the restaurants, part of your night-time activity must consist of watching the sword dance Moreska, performed at the summer theatre twice a week during peak season.

 There are lots of gift and craft shops lining the alleyways of Korcula Old Town.
-From paintings and pictures drawn from local artists, to beautifully carved stone souvenirs, to delicately molded filigree silver jewellery; there are plenty of shopping and browsing opportunities!
+For example paintings and pictures drawn from local artists to beautifully carved stone souvenirs, to delicately moulded filigree silver jewellery; there are plenty of shopping and browsing opportunities!